kernelkit/infix/doc/developers-guide.md

     make foo-reconfigure

-or, when nothing seems to bite:
+or, as a last resort when nothing seems to bite:

     make foo-dirclean foo-rebuild